 So, what happens if a diabetic cat is not treated properly?
 The cat would lose more and more weight.
 Bladder infections may turn in to painful kidney infections.
 Untreated diabetes in cats can also lead to nerve damage- this mostly affects the back legs, causing them to become weak and the hocks (ankles) to ‘sink’ towards the ground.
 Eventually a condition called diabetic ketoacidosis (DKA) will occur.
 This condition is an emergency and can be life threatening.
 Cats with DKA become very depressed, they may have vomiting and diarrhea, stop eating and eventually collapse.
 Untreated diabetes can be fatal.

-The main treatment is insulin injections, once or twice a day.
+The main treatment for feline diabetes consists of frequent insulin injections, which are adminisered once or twice daily.
 A newly diagnosed diabetic cat would normally be admitted to hospital for treatment to be started.
 This allows treatment of symptoms and secondary concerns at the same time (such as urine infections or dehydration).

 Sometimes, at the start of treatment or after a dose adjustment, a relative overdose of insulin causes low blood sugar in cats.
 This needs swiftly correcting, so being in hospital is safest.
 While most cats can be successfully treated and lead a good quality of life, unfortunately this is not always the case.
 Secondary diabetes in particular is more complicated to manage.